FreekPols/Wizard-jb2/README.md

 # Jupyter Book 2 Wizard

-⚠️ Untill this issue ⚠️
+An editing interface to edit Jupyter Books in the browser, based on the [TeachBook wizard](https://github.com/TeachBooks/Wizard/tree/main).

+⚠️ Currently it is not possible to add javascript to Jupyter Books ([see this issue](https://github.com/jupyter-book/mystmd/issues/1040)).
+As a temporary solution, this project uses GitHub actions to add the required JS file (`script/start_wizard.js`) to the book after building.

 # Using the editor

-Once GitHub pages are setup according to the docs, add the following section of code to
+Once GitHub pages are setup according to the [docs](https://mystmd.org/guide/deployment-github-pages), add the following section of code after 'Build HTML Assets' in `.github\workflows\deploy.yml`:

 ```{code}
 - name: Add wizard to book